naruo-ohga/weighted-variational/README.md

 ### paper/

-This directory contains codes we used to perform the numerical tests and generate figures in the paper.
-It also contains the data of the final fidelity (`example_Ising_final_fidelity.tsv`).
+This directory contains data presented in the paper and codes used to generate the data.
+* `data-main/`: Containing the data of the systematic test for ferromagnetic, antiferromagnetic, and spin-glass (Gaussian) systems with system sizes $`N = 9, 12, 15`$.
+Folders with "-YZ" represent the results with the two-body driving, and those without "-YZ" are the results with the one-body driving.
+The final fidelity are summarized in `example_Ising_final_fidelity.txt`.
+* `data-others/`: Containing other miscellaneous data presented in the paper.

 ### test/